 The Undergraduate Public Policy Minor offers students the opportunity to learn applied public policy skills and analysis.
 The program prepares students for policy positions in the public, private, and not-for-profit sectors through interdisciplinary academic learning and practical policy skills.
-Students complete core courses in public policy, and can build the rest of their curriculum by selecting from complementary courses applying public policy in the real world.

-UPCOMING TERM: SUMMER 2026
+UPCOMING TERM: FALL 2026

 | Course | Title | Instructor | Day/Time | Location |